atomist-skills/yamllint-skill/README.md

 <!---atomist-skill-description:start--->

-Find problems in your Yaml files
+Find problems in your YAML files

 <!---atomist-skill-description:end--->